duyapat-christony/duyapat-christony.github.io/_posts/grade-7/quarter-1/2024-11-03-solving-exterior-angle-and-adjacent-interior-angle.md

 ---

+### Example 6

-**Example 6:** Find the measure of m∠12 if m∠11 = 63°, with ∠11 as an exterior angle and ∠12 as the adjacent interior angle.
+Find the measure of m∠12 if m∠11 = 63°, with ∠11 as an exterior angle and ∠12 as the adjacent interior angle.

 **Solution:** Since ∠11 and ∠12 are supplementary angles, their measures add up to 180°.